gvwilson/fiction/iffy/index.md

 He turned back toward them and opened his eyes.
 "I can get all of it,"
 he said in a voice that left no room for doubt or disagreement.
-"Every image, every signal---everything every satellite sees, encrypted or not.
+"Every image, every signal.
 And I need to get to Rothera.
-The only question is, will that be your good fortune or someone else's?
+The only question is, will that be your good fortune or someone else's?"
-It's up to you."

 Uncle Jack hefted his gaff hook.
 "Jack," Aunt Naggie began.

 "Quiet," he snapped, greed and mistrust warring on his face.
 "We keep whatever we haul," he finally said.
-"An the moment we tie up,
+"An' th' moment we tie up,
-you're off an I never heard of you."
+you're off an' I never heard o' you."

 "Fair enough," Wales agreed.
 He stuck out his hand.